annjkai/FEND-nmap/README.md

 ## Thank You

-This was a very challenging project, and the help and advice of fellow Scholarship recipients was priceless.
+This was an extremely challenging project, and the help and advice of fellow Scholarship recipients was priceless.
 I wanted to thank by name
 * Mariola Karpiewska, who helped me work through marker filtering
 * David Garrood, who was an early cheerleader for this project
 * Eman Zaghloul, for her excellent study jam and patient explanations